TheXploler/GifTools/README.md

 - **Convert MP4 to GIF:** Transform your MP4 videos into high-quality GIFs quickly and easily.
 - **Resize GIF:** Adjust the dimensions of your GIFs to fit your needs.
+- **ffmpeg** Tools only uses standard python libs and ffmpeg so many can run them from source. https://www.ffmpeg.org/

+Mmmmm love me some ffmpeg!!

 ## Tools